TPZF/ngEO-LWS/README.md

-## Synopsis
+# ngEO-LWS

-ngEO-Light Query Server (ngeo-LWS) is the light web server is the project to replace the ngEO-WS only implementing functionality which is needed for hosting the ngEO-client and interfacing with SX-CAT and potentially other external catalogues.
+ngEO-Light Query Server (ngeo-LWS) is the project to replace the ngEO-WS by implementing the functionalities which are needed for hosting the ngEO-client and interfacing with SX-CAT and potentially other external catalogues.
 It is not expected to interface with other components such as the ngEO controller or hosted processing facilities.

 ## Code Example